Coronavirus: American Airlines reduces international flights by 75%

 Thus, between March 16 and May 6, American Airlines will reduce international long-haul capacity by 75%.
-Will continue to fly on the Dallas-Fort Worth (DFW) - London (LHR) route - 1 daily flight; Miami (MIA) - London (LHR) - 1 daily flight and Dallas-Fort Worth (DFW) - Tokyo (NRT) - 3 weekly flights.
+It will continue to fly on the route Dallas-Fort Worth (DFW) - London (LHR) - 1 flight a day; Miami (MIA) - London (LHR) - 1 flight a day and Dallas-Fort Worth (DFW) - Tokyo (NRT) - 3 flights a week.

 In connection with international regional and medium-courier flights, American Airlines will continue to fly to destinations in Canada, Mexico, the Caribbean, Central America, and northern South America.

 In addition to adjusting the international operational network, American Airlines expects a 20% drop in domestic flights by April 2020.
 For May 2020, American Airlines announces a 30% drop in the US operating network.